NateByers/manipRidem/manipRidem.md

 Reshaping
 ========================================================
 - We may not want all of the measurements to be in separate columns
-- If we want all of the values to be in one column, with one column indicating what pollutant or met parameter being measured, we would use the 'melt()` function from the `reshape2` package
+- If we want all of the values to be in one column, with one column indicating what pollutant or met parameter being measured, we would use the `melt()` function from the `reshape2` package

 ```r
 library(reshape2)